 (N.Y.
 Penal Law § 175.10 (2023).)

 It's tough to say how the case will turn out at this point, but the New York District Attorney has explained—at least in part—his theory of why Trump is guilty.
 According to the DA, the charges are based on several acts during Trump's first presidential campaign involving payments to people who had negative information about Trump.
-The DA's theory is that Trump, his lawyer Michael Cohen, and others at Trump's company (American Media Incorporated) had a systematic plan to pay off those people so that voters wouldn't learn of the information.
+The DA's theory is that Trump, his lawyer Michael Cohen, and others at Trump's company (American Media Incorporated or AMI) had a systematic plan to pay off those people so that voters wouldn't learn of the information.